Khwaja Alimullah: Early life

 Hafizullah raised Alimullah, following the early death of Ahsanullah (his elder brother and Alimullah's father) in 1795, and groomed him as an estate manager.

 Alimullah took major responsibilities in Hafizullah's business.
-The enterprising Alimullah acquired extensive land in and around Dhaka, as well as in Barisal District, Khulna District, Dhaka, Mymensingh and Tripura.
+The enterprising Alimullah bought agricultural lands in and around Dhaka, as well as in Barisal District and Mymensingh District.
 He operated a moneylending business and was a founder of The Dacca Bank (1846), the first European-style bank in Dhaka.
 The bank is also notable for being the very first private bank started in the present day country of Bangladesh.
 He became one of the major shareholders and a director of the bank.
 The bank was acquired by the Bank of Calcutta.
 The last few branches of the bank were shut in 1877 and were gradually replaced by the branches of the Bank of Calcutta.

 During this time, zamindari estates of defaulting proprietors were on sale everywhere in Bengal under the operation of Permanent Settlement.
 Hafizullah purchased estates and indigo factories in Barisal.
 Those purchases included Atia pargana in the then Mymensingh district (now in the Tangail district) and Aila Phuljhuri in the Bakarganj Sundarbans.

 After Hafizullah's death, his estate descended on Alimullah, his sole heir.
 His acquisitions were added to those of his uncle, making the united zamindari one of the province's largest.

 Foundation of the estate

-Before his death (1854), Alimullah made a waqf (vestment) for the united status of the zamindari, turning all his property into an indivisible family concern.
+Before his death (1854), Alimullah made a waqf (vestment) to turning all his property into an indivisible family concern.
 The property was to be managed jointly by a mutwali (administrator), a responsibility that descended on his second son Khwaja Abdul Ghani Mia.

 This measure saved the Khwaja Estate from sub-division and fragmentation as happened to other landed estates.
-It empowered the Mutawalli to administer the zamindari and other concerns of the family as representative and sole spokesman.
+It empowered the Mutawalli to administer the waqf estate and other concerns of the family as representative and sole spokesman.
 He distributed the family income in the form of individual allowances stipulated in the waqfnama (deed of the waqf).